theWhiteFox/theWhiteFox/_posts/2017-06-10-jekyll-sass.markdown

 published: true
 ---

 Learning [SASS](https://sass-lang.com) while building my jekyll blog.
 The benefits using SASS over CSS [Cascading Style Sheets](https://www.w3.org/Style/CSS/ "CSS").
 CSS a controls the style for the presentation of Web pages within HTML it includes colors, layout, and fonts.
-This is fine for small apps however once the app becomes bigger and more dev are working on it becomes unwieldy also makes sense to be able to split a large css file into partials and then import those partials complie then into a main css file.
+This is fine for small apps however once the app becomes bigger and more dev are working on it becomes unwieldy also makes sense to be able to split a large css file into partials and then import those partials compile then into a main css file.

+Mixins

 [medium getting started with SASS](https://medium.com/@thejasonfile/getting-started-with-sass-dedb271bdf5a)